jannisborn/covid19_ultrasound/README.md

 However,  ultrasound data was shown to be highly [**correlated with CT**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7165267/), the gold standard for lung diseases.
-Instead of CT, ultrasound is **non-invasive**, **cheap**, **portable** (bedside execution), **repeatable** and **available everywhere**.
-But even for trained MDs detecting COVID-19 from ultrasound data is challenging and time-consuming.
+Instead of CT, ultrasound is **non-invasive**, **cheap**, **portable** (bedside execution), **repeatable** and **available in almost all medical facilities**.
+But even for trained doctors detecting COVID-19 from ultrasound data is challenging and time-consuming.
 Since their time is scarce, there is an urgent need to simplify, fasten & automatize the detection of COVID-19.

 This project is a **proof of concept**, showing that a CNN is able to learn to distinguish between COVID-19, Pneumonia and healthy patients with an **accuracy of 89%** and **sensitivity for